 How to manage stress in the lead up to your wedding

 There is no getting away from it, planning a wedding can give rise to challenges of all shapes and sizes which, for many brides-to-be, can result in feelings of stress.
-Decision making, people pleasing, juggling wedding planning with an already busy life, the list goes on…
+Decision making, people pleasing, juggling online wedding planning with an already busy life, the list goes on…

 Georgina’s wedding day | Credit: Ashley Paton Photography